MengxuanChen/Stable-matching/README.md

 # Stable-matching
-Stable matching algorithm implemented in 4 different languages
+Stable matching algorithm implemented in java.

+Proof of concept